XorTroll/Goldleaf/README.md

   Goldleaf can get all the tickets installed on the console.
 While some of them will contain the name of the title they belong to, some could belong to DLC or other types of content despite not belonging directly to a title.

-  You can view the Application Id and the key generation of a ticket by selecting it.
+  You can view the Application ID and the key generation of a ticket by selecting it.

   Tickets can also be removed from the console.
 Removing tickets can be a dangerous option, as without them, titlekey-crypto won't be playable.